ul. Warszawska 24 31-155 Kraków

 Nationalities - 0

 Cracow University of Technology is especially known for its strengths in architecture, civil engineering, mechanical engineering, environmental engineering, computer science, technology, and design-related fields.
-In the Perspektywy 2025 ranking, the Faculty of Architecture was recognised among the leading architecture faculties in Poland, while Landscape Architecture also achieved first place in its category.
+According to the prestigious Perspektywy rankings:

-Located close to the centre of Kraków, the university provides students with modern laboratories, library resources, sports facilities, student organisations, research centres, and international cooperation opportunities.
-Through its strong links with industry, the Technology Transfer Centre, and the Cracow Technological Park, CUT supports innovation, entrepreneurship, and practical learning based on real-world projects.
+Located close to the vibrant centre of Kraków, the university provides students with modern laboratories, extensive library resources, top-tier sports facilities, dynamic student organisations, and vast international cooperation opportunities.
+Through its strong links with industry, the Technology Transfer Centre, and the Cracow Technological Park, CUT actively supports innovation, entrepreneurship, and practical learning based on real-world projects.

-For international students who want to study engineering, architecture, or technology in Poland, Cracow University of Technology offers a strong academic environment, an attractive location, and valuable opportunities for future careers in science, business, research, and industry.
+For international students who want to study engineering, architecture, or technology in Europe, Cracow University of Technology offers a robust academic environment, an attractive cultural location, and valuable opportunities for future careers in science, business, research, and global industry.